Help Center

 Profile QR

-The Profile tab can generate a temporary QR code that a group owner or co-owner can scan to add you more quickly.
+Your Profile tab can create a temporary QR code.
+A group owner or co-owner can scan it to add you without typing your details.

 Group poster

-A public-group poster is better when a school, event, or venue wants many nearby people to open the right group from one printed sign.
+A public group poster works well when a school, event, or venue wants many people to open the right group from one printed sign.